Point Foundation LGBT Scholarship

 Award Amount: Point scholarships are awarded on a "last provider" basis.
 Point fills in the gaps and provides funds not provided by other scholarships, grants, loans, work/study programs, etc. It is the responsibility of the Point Scholar to secure as much outside funding as possible.
 Point is not intended to be, and cannot be, the sole source of support because there is no guarantee that the financial support will be the same each year, or will be provided each year.
 Point never meets 100% of demonstrated financial need.
 The average scholarship award per scholar is $10,000 for up to four years.
 The Point Foundation makes every attempt to help each Point Scholar as much as possible considering the number of scholars selected and the funds available.

-National Deadline: Part 1 must be submitted by January 30, 2017.
+National Deadline: Part 1 must be submitted by January 27, 2020, 11:59 PST.
 Each applicant who submits Part 1 will automatically receive a confirmaiton email.
 Email notifications will be sent to applicants who qualify to access Part II of the application.
-Each applicant who is selected as a semifinalist is notified by the end of February.
-Point must receive your supplemental materials by February 27, 2017.
+Each applicant who is selected as a semifinalist is notified by the program.
+Point must receive your supplemental materials by March 6, 2020.